Clicky

 2. Do they specialise in contracting?

-As a contractor, you have to comply with complex and tricky legislation such as IR35 and the rules around expenses.
-These can have dire financial consequences if you get them wrong.
+As a contractor, you must comply with complex and tricky legislation, such as IR35 and the rules around expenses.
+If you get these wrong, you can suffer dire financial consequences.

 You’ll also want to keep your tax bill as low as possible.